hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 * Using `samtools` to evaluate alignment quality
 * Visualizing alignment quality using IGV (genome browser)

+# Alignment quality
+After running our FASTQ files through the STAR aligner, you should have noticed a number of output files in the `~/ngs_course/rnaseq/results/STAR` directory.
+Let's take a quick look at some of the files that were generated and explore the content of some of them.
+What you should see, is that for each FASTQ file you have **5 output files** and a single tmp directory.
+Briefly, these files are described below:

+* `Aligned.sortedByCoord.out.bam` - the aligned reads, sorted by coordinate, in BAM format
+* `Log.final.out` - a summary of mapping statistcs for the sample
+* `Log.out` - a running log from STAR, with information about the run
+* `Log.progress.out` -  job progress with the number of processed reads, % of mapped reads etc., updated every ~1 minute
+* `SJ.out.tab` - high confidence collapsed splice junctions in tab-delimited format.
+Only junctions supported by uniquely mapping reads are reported

 ## Alignment file format: SAM/BAM

 The output we requested from the STAR aligner (using the appropriate parameters) is a BAM file.
 By default STAR will return a file in SAM format.
 BAM is a binary, compressed version of the SAM file, also known as **Sequence Alignment Map format**.
 The SAM file, introduced is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
 While we will go into some features of the SAM format, the paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.